avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ### New P-Chain Transaction Types

-Both before and after this ACP, to create a Subnet or an L1, a `CreateSubnetTx` must be issued on the P-Chain.
+Both before and after this ACP, to create a Subnet, a `CreateSubnetTx` must be issued on the P-Chain.
 This transaction includes an `Owner` field which defines the key that today can be used to authorize any validator set additions (`AddSubnetValidatorTx`) or removals (`RemoveSubnetValidatorTx`).

 To be considered a permissionless network, or Avalanche Layer 1: